 The Magistrates’ Court has jurisdiction to hear property offences where the value of the property is less than $100,000.

-Offences which exceed this financial limit are heard in the County Court of Victoria.
+Offences which exceed this financial limit are usually heard in the County Court of Victoria.
 Most property offences contained in the Crimes Act 1958 (Vic) are indictable offences.
-The penalties available for property offences vary greatly, and are not necessarily representative of the maximum penalty available.
+The penalties available for property offences vary greatly and are not necessarily representative of the maximum penalty available.
 Theft, although attracting a maximum penalty of 5 years imprisonment may be referred for a diversion where the property value is low.
 Similarly, the same is true for handle/receive stolen goods.